VoodooJellyfish/saucy-score/README.md

 # Saucy-Score

-Party-Lure is a website allowing you to discover and review new hot sauces.
+Saucy Score is a website allowing you to discover and review new hot sauces.
 The site can be found at: https://saucy-score.herokuapp.com/

 ## Development
 * You can read more about the project using the wiki located at: https://github.com/VoodooJellyfish/saucy-score/wiki